yjg30737/pyqt-hbounding-box/README.md

 # pyqt-hbounding-box
-PyQt QGraphicsView with selection box.
+PyQt QGraphicsView with bounding box.
 User can move vertical border of the box horizontally.

 ## Requirements
 PyQt5 >= 5.8